MCG-NJU/CamLiFlow/README.md

 # CamLiFlow

-This is the official PyTorch implementation for paper ["CamLiFlow: Bidirectional Camera-LiDAR Fusion for Joint Optical Flow and Scene Flow Estimation"](https://arxiv.org/abs/2111.10502).
+This is the official PyTorch implementation for paper [CamLiFlow: Bidirectional Camera-LiDAR Fusion for Joint Optical Flow and Scene Flow Estimation](https://arxiv.org/abs/2111.10502).
 (CVPR 2022)

 ![](asserts/arch.png)